MMMZZZZ/Syntherrupter/Documentation/Wiki/README.md

 * [Getting Started](Getting%20Started.md#readme).
 Start here if you're new.
 * [Firmware Flashing](Firmware%20Flashing.md#readme).
 How to flash Syntherrupter for the first time or update its firmware.
+* [Password Reset](Password%20Reset.md#readme).
+Forgot your password or need to reset it?
+Here's how you do it.
 * [Lightsaber ESP8266 Setup](Lightsaber%20ESP8266%20Setup.md#readme).
 How to flash and use the ESP8266 which the lightsabers are based on.
 * [Hardware Reference](HW/README.md#readme).
 Schematics, parts, wiring, etc.
 * [User Interface Reference](UI/README.md#readme).
 Documentation of all UI features and functions.